scottishgovernment/economicactionplan.mygov.scot/pages/overview/taking-action-now.md

 * We will **set up Procurement Innovation Partnerships** to solve social challenges while creating opportunities for SMEs.

-* We will look to realise the potential of **women’s contribution** to economic success through the Womens’ Enterprise Action Framework and the delivery of our forthcoming Gender Pay Gap Action Plan.
+* We will look to realise the potential of **women’s contribution** to economic success through the Women in Enterprise Action Framework and the delivery of our forthcoming Gender Pay Gap Action Plan.

 * We will **integrate and expand upskilling and reskilling provision**, working with the new National Retraining Partnership involving unions and employers’ organisations to shape the public and private sector response to this.